web-illinois/illinois_framework_project/README.md

 ## Creating a cPanel site in web.illinois.edu

-* From the cPanel dashboard, open up Terminal (or SSH into your site if you prefer)
+1. From the cPanel dashboard, open up Terminal (or SSH into your site if you prefer)
-* Run the below command from your home (~) directory:
+1. Run the below command from your home (~) directory
+1. Access the site at _\<your domain prefix\>_.web.illinois.edu

 ```
 composer create-project --remove-vcs --no-dev --repository="{\"url\": \"https://github.com/web-illinois/illinois_framework_project.git\", \"type\": \"vcs\"}" web-illinois/illinois_framework_project:1.x-dev illinois_framework
 ```

-* Congrats!
+Congrats!
 You should now have a Illinois Framework Drupal site!

-* _Be sure to take note of the admin password displayed at the end of the script_
+_Be sure to take note of the admin password displayed at the end of the script_

 ## Extra information: